rodriguezwil/rodriguezwil/README.md

 ---

-### 🧾 About Me
+🧾 About Me

-I'm a seasoned IT & Telecom Project Manager transitioning into Cloud, API, and Automation roles.
-I bring 20+ years of experience leading large-scale telecom and network modernization efforts, and I'm now focused on designing secure, scalable, cloud-first architectures using AWS, Python, and Power BI.
+I'm a seasoned IT & Telecom Project Manager transitioning into Cloud, API, Security, and Automation roles.
+I bring 20+ years of experience leading large-scale telecom and network modernization efforts, and I'm now focused on building secure, scalable, and cloud-native architectures using AWS, Python, and Power BI.

+My current focus is on implementing security-first infrastructure — including Identity and Access Management (IAM), policy automation, compliance monitoring, and cloud-native incident response tooling.
+I design and deploy automated systems that protect data, ensure regulatory compliance, and support secure operational workflows.

-I specialize in aligning business needs with technical execution — building modern platforms that drive automation, cost optimization, and measurable outcomes.
+I specialize in aligning business objectives with technical execution — building modern platforms that drive security, automation, cost efficiency, and measurable business outcomes.

 ---